 Such kindness flooded before me.
 I saw people who never knew us a day ago, open their lives and homes to us.
 Cuba is poor.
 They have little money, yet they have big hearts.
 This was their family celebration, and they allowed us to share it with them.
-Instead of feeling sorry for my shattered plans, I felt honoured to be able to share what they had.
+Instead of feeling sorry for my shattered plans, I felt honored to be able to share what they had.

-I presented my 2 bottles of wine, but of course they had no corkscrew.
-In the end a home-made screw driver was used to push the cork in.
+I presented my 2 bottles of wine, but of course, they had no corkscrew.
+In the end, a home-made screwdriver was used to push the cork in.

 As darkness fell, banana leaves were laid on the home-made wood kitchen table.
 The pig was brought in and the wood pole extracted.
 The pig’s head was chopped off with a machete, and rolled into a metal bucket, along with a few gizzards.

 The meat was severed with a mix of beans and rice, along with vegetables from the garden.